home-assistant/home-assistant.io/source/_components/modbus.markdown

 {% configuration %}
 type:
-  description: Type of the connection to Modbus.
+  description: "Type of the connection to Modbus, needs to be `serial` for this setup."
   required: true
   type: string
 method:
-  description: Method of the connection to Modbus.
+  description: "Method of the connection to Modbus, either `rtu` or `ascii`."
   required: true
   type: string
 port: